Forestella: 2019–2020: Second album and continued success

 In Episode 392 of Immortal Songs, which aired on February 23, 2019, the group covered "Bohemian Rhapsody" and the video of their performance uploaded by KBS went viral among both domestic and international fans, spawning numerous reaction videos.
 They caught the attention of Secret Garden who collaborated with them to record a Korean-language remake of "Beautiful".
 The song was pre-released as a digital single by Secret Garden and later included in the South Korean and Japanese releases of their album Storyteller.

 On May 22, 2019, Forestella released their second full-length album Mystique, to both critical and popular acclaim.
 One of the tracks, "Dear Moon" (달하 노피곰 도다샤), was released as a promotional digital single two weeks prior and was based on a Baekje-era poem entitled "Jeongeupsa" (정읍사).
 It was one of the best-selling albums in the domestic classical charts, becoming certified "platinum" by December, and they became only one of three classical artists to have an album sell more than the "gold" certification that year.

 In September 2019, the group decided to continue promoting together and renewed their group contract.
 Cho and Bae joined other agencies for their solo activities.
-Bae returned to musical theater while Cho and Kang both released songs as solo artists.
+Bae returned to musical theater while Cho and Kang both released songs as solo artists; Cho's first single album Shinsegae: New Age was released on February 16, 2020, while Kang released a single titled Universe on October 29, 2020.
 Ko opted against a solo career in favor of continuing his studies, although he has performed at various classical recitals and concerts.

 On April 9, 2020, Forestella released a digital single, a remake of the song "Nella Fantasia", a more traditional classical crossover song.
 This was followed by another digital single "Together" (함께라는 이유), which falls into the pop genre, and an accompanying music video.
 "Together" was composed for them by the songwriter and producer Hwang Sung-je, who has composed or arranged for notable singers and K-pop groups including BoA, Shinhwa, Girls' Generation, Sung Si-kyung and Yoon Jong-shin.
 In August they were awarded the National Assembly's Culture Sports and Tourism Committee Award at the Newsis Hallyu Culture Daesang.
 They then released another two digital singles: "Words from the Wind" (바람이 건네준 말) and "Ties" (연(緣)).
 Although the members have always been actively involved in the production and arrangement of their releases, "Words from the Wind" was the first time they were officially credited as co-composers.